mikahas/moist-plants/README.md

 ## Pros & cons

-+ + Simple to make
++ + Simple to make, suitable for beginners
-+ + Affordable: Arduino, sensor & LEDs cost less than 20 €
++ + fun to build
-+ + Beginner project
++ + Affordable: Arduino, sensor & LEDs cost less than 20 €, the most expensive part is the sensor (mine cost about 10 €)
-- - continuous DC voltage damages the sensor
++ + helps to keep the plants watered
-- - not a long term solution due to sensor damage
+- - continuous DC voltage damages the sensor (only if you use a resistive type sensor)